Why do I need a Google Business Listing?

-In order to show up when customers are looking for you online, on their computers or mobile devices, you have to understand how Google displays your information.
+In order to show up when customers are looking for you online, on their computers, or on mobile devices, you have to understand how Google displays your information.
 Why do we care what Google does?
 Because they dominate the online search market with 72% of desktop and 92% of mobile search market share.

 FUN FACT: 2.3 million searches per second are performed on Google.

-Google has added a lot of amazing features for businesses to use to enhance and optimize their Google Business listings over the past few years.
-If you’re not taking advantage of the latest features of Google Business listing — such as being able to manage multiple locations with one dashboard — it’s time to log in to your Google My Business dashboard and start optimizing it.
+Google has added a lot of amazing features for businesses to use to enhance and optimize their Google Business Listings over the past few years.
+If you’re not taking advantage of the latest features of Google Business Listing — such as being able to manage multiple locations with one dashboard — it’s time to log into your Google My Business dashboard and start optimizing it.

 This blog post assumes you have already claimed your listing.
 If you haven’t claimed and verified your Google Business Listing yet, that’s the first step.
 To get started, visit https://www.google.com/business.

 We give an overview of getting your business registered in our blog post “Best Free Step to Help Your Website Search Engine Ranking”.

 Let’s review all the information you can publish on your Google Business Listing.

 When you claim your listing, you should fill in as many details as you can.
 This would include your business name, address, phone number, email address, website, hours (if appropriate), a summary of services, and more.